-Funding Agency: DARPA-MTO & Physical Science Inc (PSI)
+Funding Agency: DARPA-FOCII (current) & Physical Science Inc (recent)

-Participants: Junior B. J. Sop Tagne, Lam Tran, and Zephyr G. Ramsey
+Participants: Junior B. J. Sop Tagne and Zephyr G. Ramsey

-Research Goal: To expedite the relaxation rate of glasses using a novel thermo-ultrasonication process.
-The As₂S₃ chalcogenide glass system is ideal due to its low Tg and prevalent use as optical materials.
-Ultrasonic vibrations at elevated temperatures accelerate relaxation, and we study the structural and stress relaxations through a combined theoretical-experimental approach.
+Research Goal: We seek to expedite the relaxation rate of glasses using a novel thermo-ultrasonication process.
+The As2S3 chalcogenide glass system is an ideal candidate due to its low Tg and prevalent use as optical materials.
+The samples were subjected to ultrasonic vibration at an elevated temperature below Tg to accelerate their relaxation.
+We employ a combined theoretical-experimental approach to study structural and stress glass relaxations.
+By understanding the effects of ultrasonication on glasses, we demonstrate new insights into the nature of relaxation while opening the possibility of developing ultra-stable glasses that can realize optical devices with increased lifespan.

 Research Goal: To correlate the time-dependent structural and optical responses of Ge-Sb-S bulk glasses to metastable topological coordination defects created by gamma-ray exposure.
 A combined theoretical-experimental approach is used to monitor optical, electronic, morphological, chemical, and microstructural properties as a function of time.